Gender shouldn’t be a factor in whether or not a person can be a great leader — a person’s leade…

 Agile Digital Transformation Guiding Principles

-Professional services must follow 5 digital transformation guiding principles, as follows, to ensure a successful outcome.
+Large services organizations like yours should follow these 5 digital transformation guiding principles to ensure a successful outcome.

 1. A Transformative Vision